Cabinet of Singapore: Structure of government

 Singapore inherited a Westminster system of government from the British.
 In such systems, there is an overlap between the executive and legislative branches of government.
-The head of state, who is the President of Singapore, is a member of both the executive Government of Singapore and the Parliament of Singapore but plays a minimal role in them.
-Executive power lies in the hands of the Cabinet, which is made up of the Prime Minister of Singapore (the head of government) and other Ministers.
-At the same time, the Prime Minister and Ministers are also Members of Parliament (MPs).
+The head of state, who is the president of Singapore, is a member of both the executive Government of Singapore and the Parliament of Singapore but plays a minimal role in them.
+Executive power lies in the hands of the Cabinet, which is made up of the prime minister of Singapore (the head of government) and other ministers.
+At the same time, the prime minister and ministers are also Members of Parliament (MPs).

-Following constitutional reforms in 1991, the office of President was transformed from an appointed to an elected post.
-Thus, both the President and MPs are elected to their posts by the citizens of Singapore in separate elections.
+Following constitutional reforms in 1991, the office of president was transformed from an appointed to an elected post.
+Thus, both the president and MPs are elected to their posts by the citizens of Singapore in separate elections.

 Appointment of Cabinet

-The President appoints as Prime Minister an MP who, in his or her judgment, is likely to command the confidence of the majority of the MPs.
-In practice, the Prime Minister is usually the leader of the political party holding the majority of the seats in Parliament.
+The president appoints as prime minister an MP who is likely to command the confidence of the majority of the MPs.
+In practice, the prime minister is usually the leader of the political party holding the majority of the seats in Parliament.

-The President also appoints other Ministers to the Cabinet from among the MPs, acting in accordance with the Prime Minister's advice.
-Any MP, including a Non-Constituency Member of Parliament (NCMP) or a Nominated Member of Parliament (NMP), may be appointed a Minister.
-Thus it is possible for a person who was not elected by voters to be appointed by Parliament as an NMP, then by the President as a Minister.
-In 1990, then Deputy Prime Minister Goh Chok Tong said in Parliament: "I would rather that a government has the flexibility to appoint the right person to be the minister for finance, than to compel that government to select from whoever is available in the House."
+The president also appoints other ministers to the Cabinet from among the MPs, acting in accordance with the prime minister's advice.
+Any MP, including a Non-Constituency Member of Parliament (NCMP) or a Nominated Member of Parliament (NMP), may be appointed a minister.
+Thus it is possible for a person who was not elected by voters to be appointed by Parliament as an NMP, then by the president as a minister.
+In 1990, then deputy prime minister Goh Chok Tong said in Parliament: "I would rather that a government has the flexibility to appoint the right person to be the minister for finance, than to compel that government to select from whoever is available in the House."
 However, he added that the Government had no intention to appoint a Cabinet minister from among the NMPs at that time.
-In May 2009, MP Hri Kumar proposed during a Parliamentary debate that this stand be reconsidered as the Prime Minister would be able to draw on the experience of many capable Singaporeans.
+In May 2009, MP Hri Kumar proposed during a Parliamentary debate that this stand be reconsidered as the prime minister would be able to draw on the experience of many capable Singaporeans.
 He expressed the view that this would not offend democratic principles.
 Singapore's Parliamentary system placed more weight on the party in power rather than individual MPs, and "Parliamentarians must still win the support from the ground and, ultimately, the PM and the ruling party and his Cabinet team will still be answerable to the electorate at elections."
 Critics have commented that adopting the practice would disenchant Singaporeans, deepen the already parochial political culture, and lead to a lack of accountability and legitimacy.